DeDuckProject/epp-demo/epp-engine.md

 ## Files Structure

-The module consists of four main files:
+The module consists of these main files:

+- `types.ts` - Type definitions for the simulation and engine interface
+- `averageSimulationEngine.ts` - Implements simulation using average outcomes in the Bell basis
-- `simulationEngine.ts` - Main simulation controller
+- `monteCarloSimulationEngine.ts` - Implements simulation using randomized operations in the computational basis
-- `operations.ts` - Quantum operations for purification
+- `operations.ts` - Quantum operations for purification (Bell basis)
-- `quantumStates.ts` - Quantum state creation and manipulation
+- `quantumStates.ts` - Quantum state creation and manipulation (Bell basis)
-- `types.ts` - Type definitions for the simulation

 ## Types (`types.ts`)